|Robert John Chudek (#46972218)|

 I also am the 'captain' of the historical society cemetery project.
 Our team goal is to bring the society's extensive holdings online for everyone to enjoy for free.
 This project is never finished because new (old) information is continuously being discovered and added to the memorials.

 In that context, memorial transfers actually get in the way of this work.
 When I transfer a memorial to someone else, additional steps are needed when new biographical information is discovered.
 I must now send a message to the new manager and "hope" they have the time, energy, enthusiasm, dedication, and desire to add more information to a memorial.
 I also have to periodically check to see if that information was actually added.
+A pet-peeve of mine is when I provide source documentation it is simply discarded at the whim of a 'non-genealogist' who deems it unimportant to cite the source of the information.

 I have sent too many updates that have gone unfulfilled that I am now very reluctant to transfer memorials.
 Sorry.
 New people discover Find-A-Grave, become interested for a day, a week, or a month and then apparently disappear from the face of the planet.
 Now there are even more steps necessary to get a memorial updated.
 Updates then need to be submitted (with proof of failed attempts with the memorial manager) to the EDIT address.